| Romans 9:18-21 states: "Therefore hath he mercy

 say that from all eternity God has intended to display His

-The doctrine of reprobation is rarely preached upon in
+justice in punishing other sinners?"
+11 The doctrine of reprobation is rarely preached upon in

 our day because it is so offensive to the carnal mind.
 Men